-Lake Erie steelhead are staging . . . .
-Time to plan a fishing trip!
+When Lake Erie steelhead are staging . . . .
+Is is time to plan a fishing trip!

 Preparing for the fall steelhead season may not be high on your priority list.
 Summer-like temperatures make it hard to imagine a snowy, wind-driven blast coming across Lake Erie that forces you to turn away as you land another steelhead.